solomonedo/be434-Spring2024/docs/syllabus.md

 ## Weekly Learning Modules

 Each week's learning module consists of: reading assignments, instructional videos, a practice quiz, and a homework assignment.
-All homework assignments are on the course GitHub site https://github.com/bhurwitz33/be434-spring-2023 and linked in D2L.
+All practice exercises and homework assignments are on the course GitHub site https://github.com/hurwitzlab/be434-Spring2024 and linked in D2L.
 All readings, videos, and quizzes are on D2L.

 ## Homework

 The homework provides you with practice in scripting and analytics.
 Homework is turned in by committing your code to your GitHub repository that is shared with the instructor.
-Each week's homework is due that on Sunday at 11:59pm that week.
+Each week's homework is assigned on Monday at 8:00am and due on Sunday at 11:59pm.
 On the following Monday, the instructor will download your code from GitHub.
-Your grade will be based on the percentage of tests you pass in the provided test suite.
-We encourage group work (via Slack) but be sure the code you turn in has been independently written (see Code of Academic Integrity below).
+Your grade will be based on the percentage of tests you pass in the provided test suite with each homework assignment.
+I encourage group work (via Slack) but be sure the code you turn in has been independently written (see Code of Academic Integrity below).
+In addition, code should not be written using generative AI resources like ChatGPT.

 ## Quizzes

-Each week, you will be tested on the videos and reading for that week (see the schedule) through a Practice Quiz on D2L.
-Students can take the quiz as many times as they would like to learn the material and improve their scores.
+Each week, you will be tested on the exercises, videos and reading for that week (see the schedule) through a Practice Quiz on D2L.
+Students can take the quiz up to two times to learn the material and improve their scores.

 ## Final Project

 At the end of the semester, each student will implement a program in Python via the class project that demonstrates the core programming concepts for the class.
 Students can select from several progamming projects, wherein Graduate students will select from more difficult problems than Undergraduates.
-The final project should include documentation (a README), a program, a test suite, and any required input/data to run the program.

 ## Scheduled Topics/Activities

 ```
 Week 1: Course Introduction and Setup

-Week 2: Writing your first python program
+Week 2: Writing your first python program, HW0: 00_getting_started

 Week 3: Hello (Strings), HW1: 01_salutations, Practice Quiz 1